Monsoon Health Tips

 Monsoon is a very tricky season when you have to be careful with what you eat and drink.
 With the cold rain outside, you are sure to go for hot and oily food that may result in digestive disturbances.
 You must focus more on foods that will help you in avoiding digestion issues like gas formation and indigestion.
 You must take a moment and ponder on what foods should be eaten in monsoon.

-Monsoon season may reduce metabolism and increase fat storage.
+The monsoon season may reduce metabolism and increase fat storage.
 This again leads to a whole lot of health issues.
 So you should look for healthy foods for monsoon.
-Prefer foods that will keep you energetic and hydrated while providing lot of nutrients.
-Your immunity level will be low during monsoon season and this may put you under the risk of getting infections frequently.
+Prefer foods that will keep you energetic and hydrated while providing a lot of nutrients.
+Your immunity level will be low during monsoon season and this may put you at the risk of getting infections frequently.
 So, consume foods that will improve your immunity in the monsoon season.
-Listed below are 10 healthy foods to eat during monsoon.
+Listed below are 10 healthy foods to eat during the monsoon.

 1. Water Chances are more that you will reduce your fluid intake during monsoon.
 Ensure that you are keeping yourself hydrated.
 Also, try to drink boiled and filtered water to avoid infections.

 - Vegetables This is one of the best foods to eat in monsoon.
-You will need to ensure that these are completely cooked before you consume.
-Also make sure that you wash them well prior to cooking them.
+You will need to ensure that these are completely cooked before you consume them.
+Also, make sure that you wash them well prior to cooking them.

 - Ginger – Make use of ginger in your meals and tea.
-Ginger is known to have remedial effects on common cold, sore throat and also weak immune systems.
-Make a paste of ginger, salt and chilly ready to be used in meals or in sandwiches.
+Ginger is known to have remedial effects on the common cold, sore throat, and also weak immune systems.
+Make a paste of ginger, salt, and chili ready to be used in meals or in sandwiches.

 - Dry Foods – Consider consuming dry foods in monsoon rather than watery meals.
-This is because dry foods watery foods comes with a risk of contracting fungal infection and may cause bloating.
+This is because dry foods watery foods come with a risk of contracting a fungal infection and may cause bloating.
 Dry foods include oats, corn, wheat, barley, etc.